FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/technical-and-architectural-selection-criteria-of-ontology-lookup-services.md

 Regarding ontology lookup service selection the most important deployment aspects are:

-- *On premise versus cloud deployment*
+- **`On premise versus cloud deployment`**
-Depending on your organisation policies and best practices it might be the case that you want to install and maintain the software on your own infrastructure (on premise) or you prefer to buy it as a service on the cloud.
+Depending on your organisation policies and best practices, it might be the case that you want to install and maintain the software on your own infrastructure (*`on premise`*) or you prefer to buy it as a service on the cloud.
+- **`Manual` versus `docker` versus `virtual image` installation**
-- *Manual versus docker versus virtual image installation* With a manual installation you have full control over the installation but you need typically more time.
+    - With a `manual installation`, you have full control over the installation but you need typically more time.
-A virtual image installation bundles software together with the operating system, so it is easier to install, but typically you would need additional infrastructure and knowledge in your organisation to maintain all virtual images.
+    - A `virtual image installation` bundles software together with the operating system, so it is easier to install, but typically you would need additional infrastructure and knowledge in your organisation to maintain all virtual images.
-A docker based installation is also easy to install and typically saves more hardware resources than a virtual image installation, because you share the operating system amongst multiple docker applications.
+    - A `docker based installation` is also easy to install and typically saves more hardware resources than a virtual image installation, because you share the operating system amongst multiple docker applications.
 Similar to virtual image installation you would need additional infrastructure and knowledge in your organisation to run and maintain all docker images.

 ## Hardware and software requirements